 The IBTN is currently engaged in a research prioritization exercise whose purpose is to define top research priorities towards facilitating the uptake and improving the impact of behavioural interventions through a global improvement of the methodological quality of behavioural trials.
 Findings generated from a Delphi consensus study will be used to inform the research agenda of the IBTN and to make recommendations for future research.
 View publication on HRB Open Research.

 Under the leadership of the IBTN Chair, the IBTN also organizes a Summer School academic program offered yearly over five years through the support of the Canadian Institutes of Health Research’s Strategy for Patient-Oriented Research (SPOR) initiative.
-The IBTN Summer School’s objectives are to lead young researchers and investigators in exploring how to breakthrough current obstacles in behavioural trials methodologies and expand the reach, capacity and impact of trials in the field of behavioural medicine.
+The IBTN Summer School’s objectives are to lead trainees and young researchers in exploring how to breakthrough current obstacles in behavioural trials methodologies and expand the reach, capacity and impact of trials in the field of behavioural medicine.

 Download and share: IBTN Infographic (PDF)